Short duration survey flights

 If a part of the survey flight takes place outside the Amsterdam FIR, or in a part of the Amsterdam FIR where ATS has been delegated to a foreign ATC unit, you are responsible for prior co-ordination of the flight with the foreign ATC unit and that the flight is performed according local rules and legislation.

-If necessary, the air traffic controller may postpone, cancel or stop a flight at any moment.
+If necessary due to operational reasons, the air traffic controller may postpone, cancel or stop a flight at any moment.